Home How it works Tutors Subjects Insights FAQ Check French Availability

 Free Diagnostic Assessment

-A trial session to assess current level, identify gaps, and understand the exam timeline.
-Parents are briefed honestly before preparation begins.
+A trial session to assess your child's current level, identify gaps, and understand the exam timeline.
+Parents receive an honest briefing before preparation begins.

 02

-Your child is matched with a teacher who specialises in their exact board — Cambridge, Edexcel or IB — and knows the mark scheme and assessment structure for every paper.
+Your child is matched with a teacher who specialises in their exact board — Cambridge, Edexcel or IB — and knows the mark scheme and assessment structure.

 03